wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.17 =
+Added configuration files for AI-powered IDEs and improved compatibility with development tools.

 = 1.6.16 =
 Updated CI configuration files and fixed outdated references to the previous plugin name.